practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Curry/README.md

 ## Installation tips

-For the Curry2Go compiler the [Go](https://go.dev/) compiler needs to be installed and working first.
+For the Curry2Go compiler to work the Go compiler needs to be installed and working first: https://go.dev/

 Then, I followed the official installation instructions with: _$ curl -sSL https://www.curry-lang.org/curry2go/download.sh | sh_

-..added _export PATH="$HOME/scripts/Curry/Curry2Go/bin:$PATH"_ to my _.bashrc_ file, and finally activated it with: _$ source ~/.bashrc_
+..added _export PATH="$HOME/scripts/Curry/Curry2Go/bin:$PATH"_ to my _.bashrc_ file, and finally activated that with: _$ source ~/.bashrc_

-The Curry2Go REPL (Read-Eval-Print Loop) can be then started with:
+The Curry2Go REPL (Read-Eval-Print Loop) can be then be started like this:

 ```
 $ curry2go